Mick Taylor: 1988–present

-Taylor performed the lead guitar solo on the 1988 Joan Jett & the Blackhearts top-10 single, "I Hate Myself for Loving You".
+Taylor performed the lead guitar solo on the 1988 Joan Jett and the Blackhearts top-10 single, "I Hate Myself for Loving You".
 Taylor guested with the Grateful Dead on 24 September 1988 at the last show of that year's Madison Square Garden run in New York.
 Taylor lived in New York throughout the 1980s.
 He battled with addiction problems before getting back on track in the second half of the 1980s and moving to Los Angeles in 1990.
 During this time Taylor did session work and toured in Europe, America and Japan with a band including; either Eric Parker or Bernard Purdie on drums, Wilbur Bascomb on bass, Max Middleton (formerly of the Jeff Beck Group), Shane Fontayne, and Blondie Chaplin.
 He also played on the Dramarama album Vinyl, a throwback to classic rock that Taylor was an important part of from the previous decade, playing all guitar tracks, which, ironically, included The Rolling Stones slide guitar song "Memo From Turner".
 In 1990, his CD Stranger in This Town was released by Maze Records, backed up by a mini-tour including the record release party at the Hard Rock Cafe as well as gigs at the Paradise Theater.